 Here’s a quick guide to the key questions our clients typically want answered in the reports we provide which will help you choose the most appropriate report for your needs.

-What you want to know
+What you want to know | What inspection report you need |

-Is the building structurally sound
+Is the building structurally sound | Structural or Comprehensive |

-What maintenance requirements does the property have?
+What maintenance requirements does the property have? | Comprehensive |

-What short to medium term maintenance requirements will be the property have?
+What short to medium term maintenance requirements will be the property have? | Comprehensive |

-Are there active termites or other timber pests on the property?
+Are there active termites or other timber pests on the property? | Timber Pest |

-A major defect in the Comprehensive Building Report is defined by the Australian Standard 4349.1 as;
+A Major Defect in the Comprehensive Building Report is defined by the Australian Standard 4349.1 as:

 “A defect of significant magnitude where rectification has to be carried out in order to avoid unsafe conditions, loss of utility or further deterioration of the property.”